Always Make Sure the Dentures Fit Your Teeth

 In simple terms, relining is the procedure in which we reshape the underside of the denture to make it more comfortable as it rests against the gums.
 There are two separate methods for relining, hard reline and soft reline, that we will use depending on the needs of the patient.
 During the relining process, we can complete this procedure in our office or send the dentures to a dental lab.
 With pros and cons to each, it is important to ask a professional for guidance on the most effective option.

-Check out what others are saying about our dental services on Yelp: Denture Relining Tucson
+Check out what others are saying about our dental services on Google: Denture Relining Tucson

 A soft reline involves the use of a liquid polymer that we layer into the denture to create depth and a cushion.
 This "cushion" will tend to be more comfortable than a hard reline and is a relatively quick procedure.
 In fact, patients can receive the soft reline chairside and avoid having to send the dentures to a lab and go several days with temporary dentures or nothing at all.